 Rail planning and operations are critical to the successful delivery of train services and infrastructure.
 They contribute to the strategy and the service development of railway business operation, including the design of new, and the enhancement of existing, railway operations.
 We provide capabilities covering all areas of railway operations and maintenance.
 With these capabilities we develop high speed, mainline, urban, metro, light rail and freight operations.

-Our work gives us the opportunity to influence the railway industry, it's strategy, and the early development of infrastructure schemes across a diverse range of project; UK and International.
+Our work gives us the opportunity to influence the railway industry, its strategy, and the early development of infrastructure schemes across a diverse range of project, UK and International.